Frequently Asked Questions

 Isn’t it better to start in a corporate job and then shift to a social impact job later?

 There is a common misconception that it is easy to shift from a corporate job into a social impact job, but that it is impossible to do the opposite.
+In fact, 84% of social impact leaders spent 10+ in the industry rising through the ranks.
 We think this is backwards.
 As you work your way up the corporate ladder, the jump into social impact seems harder and harder.
 Instead, if you spend a couple of years working on the front lines of a critical social issue, you will understand what specific skills you want or need to build in your career.
 You will be differentiated by your willingness to take risks and your future decisions around corporate jobs or grad school will be informed by a sense of purpose rather than existential dread.

 What if I have significant student debt or if salary is a major concern?